dell-cloud-marketplace/docker-redmine/README.md

 * Copy your plugin directory into **#{RAILS_ROOT}/plugins**.
 If you used the volume mapping option as listed in the [Advanced Usage](#advanced-usage), you can directly copy the plugin directory under **/app/redmine/plugins** on the host
-* If the plugin requires a migration, run the following command in #{RAILS_ROOT} to upgrade your database:
+* If the plugin requires a migration, from within the container, run the following command in #{RAILS_ROOT} to upgrade your database:
 ```no-highlight
 rake redmine:plugins:migrate RAILS_ENV=production
 ```
-* Restart Redmine
+* From within the container, restart Redmine:
 ```no-highlight
 supervisorctl restart nginx
 ```
-* You should now be able to see the plugin list in Administration -> Plugins
+* You should now be able to see the plugin listed in Administration -> Plugins on the Redmine console

 ## Reference